Checklist for Parents

 - Encourage independence and self-reliance.

-- It can be extremely useful for parents to discuss health and safety information again with their sons/daughters again, later in the semester.
+- It can be extremely useful for parents to discuss health and safety information again with their students, later in the semester.
 There can be an increase in safety incidents and health-related problems toward the end of the semester, when students tend to let their guard down after becoming more familiar with their host country.

 WHEN YOUR SON OR DAUGHTER RETURNS HOME